JaakkoLipp/SYS-Projects/README.md

 ## Overview

-The `my-cat` program is a simple implementation similar to the Unix `cat` utility.
-It concatenates and displays the content of one or more files to the standard output.
-If no files are specified, the program exits without doing anything, effectively performing a no-operation (no-op).
+The `my-cat` program concatenates and displays the content of one or more files to the standard output.
+If no files are specified, the program exits without doing anything.

 ## Usage